STMicroelectronics/BlueSTSDK_Python/README.md

  - The Field Length must be 7 or 13 bytes long.

  - The Device Id is a number that identifies the type of device:
-    - 0x00 for a generic device
+    - 0x00 for a generic device.
-    - 0x01 is reserved for the [STEVAL-WESU1](http://www.st.com/en/evaluation-tools/steval-wesu1.html) board
+    - 0x01 is reserved for the [STEVAL-WESU1](http://www.st.com/en/evaluation-tools/steval-wesu1.html) board.
-    - 0x02 is reserved for the [STEVAL-STLKT01V1 (SensorTile)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-stlkt01v1.html) board
+    - 0x02 is reserved for the [STEVAL-STLKT01V1 (SensorTile)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-stlkt01v1.html) board.
-    - 0x03 is reserved for the [STEVAL-BCNKT01V1 (BlueCoin)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-bcnkt01v1.html) board
+    - 0x03 is reserved for the [STEVAL-BCNKT01V1 (BlueCoin)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-bcnkt01v1.html) board.
-    - 0x04 is reserved for the [STEVAL-IDB007VX (BlueNRG1)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/communication-and-connectivity-solution-eval-boards/steval-idb007v1.html) and [STEVAL-IDB008VX (BlueNRG2)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/communication-and-connectivity-solution-eval-boards/steval-idb008v1.html) boards
+    - 0x04 is reserved for the [STEVAL-IDB007VX (BlueNRG1)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/communication-and-connectivity-solution-eval-boards/steval-idb007v1.html) and [STEVAL-IDB008VX (BlueNRG2)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/communication-and-connectivity-solution-eval-boards/steval-idb008v1.html) boards.
+    - 0x05 is reserved for the [STEVAL-BCN002V1 (BlueTile)](https://www.st.com/en/evaluation-tools/steval-bcn002v1b.html) board.
+    - 0x06 is reserved for the [STEVAL-MKSBOX1V1 (SensorTile.box)](https://www.st.com/en/evaluation-tools/steval-mksbox1v1.html) board.
+    - 0x07 is reserved for the [B-L475E-IOT01A (STM32L4 Discovery kit IoT node)](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-discovery-kits/b-l475e-iot01a.html) board.
-    - 0x80 for a generic Nucleo board
+    - 0x80 for a generic Nucleo board.

   In case you need to define your own custom boards, you should use Device Id values not yet assigned.
 Moreover, please note that values between 0x80 and 0xFF are reserved for ST Nucleo boards.

- - The feature mask is a bit field that provides information about which features are exported by the board.
+ - The feature mask is a bit field that provides information about the features exported by the board.
 Currently, bits are mapped in the following way:

    |Bit|31|30|29|28|27|26|25|24|23|22|21|20|19|18|17|16|
    |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|